 This is the average monthly salary including housing, transport, and other benefits.
 Dental Laboratory Technician salaries vary drastically based on experience, skills, gender, or location.
 Below you will find a detailed breakdown based on many different criteria.

-Dental Laboratory Technician salaries in Czech Republic range from 20,400 CZK per month (minimum salary) to 60,100 CZK per month (maximum salary).
+Dental Laboratory Technician salaries in Czech Republic range from 20,400 CZK per month (starting salary) to 60,100 CZK per month (maximum salary).
+This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.

 |0 - 2 Years|